Beverly Jenkins

-Beverly Jenkins (born 1951, Detroit) is an American author of historical and contemporary romance novels with a particular focus on 19th century African-American life.
-Jenkins was a 2013 NAACP Image Award nominee and, in 1999, was voted one of the Top 50 Favorite African-American writers of the 20th century by the African American Literature Book Club.
-Jenkins's historical romances are set during a period of African-American history that she believes is often overlooked.
-This made it difficult to break into publishing because publishers weren't sure what to do with stories that involved African-Americans but not slavery.
+Beverly Jenkins (born 1951, Detroit) is an American author of historical and contemporary romance novels with a particular focus on 19th-century African American life.
+Jenkins was a 2013 NAACP Image Award nominee and, in 1999, was voted one of the Top 50 Favorite African American writers of the 20th century by the African American Literature Book Club.
+Jenkins's historical romances are set during a period of African American history that she believes is often overlooked.
+This made it difficult to break into publishing because publishers weren't sure what to do with stories that involved African Americans but not slavery.

 Jenkins studied at Michigan State University as a Journalism and English Literature major.
 She lives in Southeastern Michigan.

 Early life

 Jenkins was born in Detroit in 1951 to her parents, a high school teacher and an administrative aide.
 Jenkins grew up surrounded by words.
 Her mother read to Jenkins while she was in the womb and bought her cloth books when she was a baby.
 Jenkins would chew on the cloth books while her mother encouraged her to "Eat those words, baby.
 Eat those words."
-Jenkins read widely at her local library, everything from Alice in Wonderland to Dune to Zane Gray to early romance writers like Victoria Holt, Mary Stewart & Phyllis Whitney.
+Jenkins read widely at her local library, everything from Alice in Wonderland to Dune to Zane Grey to early romance writers like Victoria Holt, Mary Stewart and Phyllis A. Whitney.
 Her early writing began when she became the editor of her elementary school newspaper.
 Jenkins attended Michigan State University in the spring of 1969.